bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_3/workshop_3_instructions.md

 *Tasks*
 - Refactor your scripts into a Snakemake workflow
 - Generate a Snakefile and example rule for running the analysis on a compute cluster
+- Your workflow should download a single FASTA file and run the script you developed last week

+## Milestone 2

+*Topics and Concepts*
+- Third party tools

+*Tasks*
+- Instead of using `wget`, use the NCBI Datasets CLI to download the genome
+- Add another rule that will run the tool Prokka to annotate the genome

+## Milestone 3

+*Topics and Conncepts*
+- Easily test multiple parameters
+- Adding resources per job (threads)

+*Tasks*
+- Add another rule that runs `kmer-jellyfish` and counts the numbers of k-mers for every value of k from 1-31.

+## Milestone 4

+*Topics and Concepts*
+- Docker container integration
+- Handling multiple samples

+*Task*
+- Swap to using docker containers (singularity) for each tool
+- Instead of one genome, have your workflow download at least three genomes
+- Wrap your sample information in a CSV

+## Milestone 5

+*Topics and Concepts*
+- Opening computational notebooks in a managed environment

+*Tasks*
+- Make a conda environment with `pyCirclize` and `seaborn` installed
+- Open a notebook and do the following:
+   1. Generate a circos plot for the genome annotations from Prokka
+   2. Graph the values of the k-mer counting for each tool

 # Deliverables